ImanBrjn/python_Salifort_Motors/README.md

 The test scores are very similar to the validation scores, which is good.
 This appears to be a strong model.
-Since this test set was only used for this model, we can be more confident that your model's performance on this data is representative of how it will perform on new, unseeen data.
+Since this test set was only used for this model, we can be more confident that the model's performance on this data is representative of how it will perform on new, unseeen data.

 #### Feature Engineering
 I am skeptical of the high evaluation scores.
 There is a chance that there is some data leakage occurring.
-Data leakage is when we use data to train your model that should not be used during training, either because it appears in the test data or because it's not data that you'd expect to have when the model is actually deployed.
+Data leakage is when we use data to train the model that should not be used during training, either because it appears in the test data or because it's not data that I'd expect to have when the model is actually deployed.
 Training a model with leaked data can give an unrealistic score that is not replicated in production.

 In this case, it's likely that the company won't have satisfaction levels reported for all of its employees.
 It's also possible that the `average_monthly_hours` column is a source of some data leakage.
 If employees have already decided upon quitting, or have already been identified by management as people to be fired, they may be working fewer hours.